ckerr/blog-hugo/content/post/bootstrapping-this-site.md

 ### Cleaning up the Front Matter

 The default title was just a stripped version of the filename.
-Let's tweak this to capitalize it properly
+Let's capitalize it properly:

     -title = "bootstrapping this site"
     +title = "Bootstrapping This Site"

-and to add some tags:
+and add some tags:

     -tags = []
-    +tags = ["hugo", "github", "howto"]
+    +tags = ["howto", "hugo", "git", "github"]

 # Other Loose Ends

 ### Missing Social Links [PEBCAK](https://www.urbandictionary.com/define.php?term=pebkac) Error

-The first thing I notice is that none of my social links appeared!
+Another problem is that none of my social links are showing up.
 Is it a bug in the theme?
-Did I edit something else wrong in config.toml?
-Let's see what's going on.
-I added two social sites, github and linkedin.
-Since hugo themes are often hosted on github, "linkedin" will be the rarer key.
-Let's search for that:
+Did I break something else in config.toml?
+Let's see.
+I added links for github and linkedin. "linkedin" will be the rarer key -- Since Hugo code is often hosted on github -- so I grepped for that:

     charles@gamera ~/s/charlesk-hugo> cd themes/hugo-icarus-theme
     charles@gamera ~/s/c/t/hugo-icarus-theme> grep --files-with-matches -r linkedin *